alanmynah/alanmynahdotcom/src/routes/blog/posts/5-whys.md

 Because it's a straightforward simple tool, that is good *only* for a small set of simple causes.

-**Complex systems are not within the scope of this tool.** It's just ***A*** tool for RCA, and a simple one at that, for the exact reasons described in the section above.
+**Complex systems are not within the scope of this tool.** It's just ***A*** tool for root cause analysis (RCA), and a simple one at that, for the exact reasons described in the section above.

-Just to be clear, all these criticisms are valid, but it is really should be directed towards how 5 Whys is 'marketed' or more importantly, interpreted.
+Just to be clear, all these criticisms are valid, but it really should be directed towards how 5 Whys is 'marketed' or more importantly, interpreted.
 Seriously, google it to see what I mean.
 The first hit will come from Mind Tools [article](https://www.mindtools.com/pages/article/newTMC_5W.htm) that describes it as
 > The method is remarkably simple: when a problem occurs, you drill down to its root cause by asking "Why?" five times.

 and